opudalo/wap-css/README.md

 `
 ```

-To ignore block within the file use comments
+To ignore a block within the file use comments.
 ```css
   /* wapCss:ignore-start */
   div.warning { padding: 0; }